Ageing Well: Why a Woman’s Happiness in Later Life Depends on These 3 Things

 She’s heard it so many times that she can almost see it now: herself, old and alone in a quiet apartment.
 And for the first time, she starts to wonder, maybe they’re right?
 Maybe she should settle for someone “good enough,” just so she won’t have to face old age by herself.

-This fear is familiar to many women who remain single as they get older.
+This fear is familiar to many women who remain single as they grow older.
 Society has long suggested that a woman’s safety net lies in her husband and children.
-But when you look at the reality of aging, the picture isn’t that simple.
+Yet when we step back and examine the three core relationships that shape our lives, it becomes clear that no single bond can carry the full weight of our future security.

 The Harsh Truth About Dependence